Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-11-direct-delivery.md

 She laughed as the Sister turned back and skewed her ears, embarrassed.
 "Oh yeah, you two are gonna bang." she said.

 Niral gave her a curious look.
-"You're very...forthright about that."
+"You're very... forthright about that."

 "I'm teasing, Niral.
 I can't blame you, he's a great guy."